 Mark Jerng is Professor of English at University of California, Davis.
 His research interests include Asian American literature and transnationalism, critical race theory, science fiction and fantasy (especially by contemporary Asian American and African American authors), genre and narrative theory, and law and literature.
 He is the author of Racial Worldmaking (2018), a project that takes up particular popular genres - future war; plantation romance; sword and sorcery; alternate history - in order to analyze how genre formations inform our perceptual organizations of ‘race’ and ‘world.’
 His first book, Claiming Others: Transracial Adoption and National Belonging (2010), focuses on the ways in which shifting norms of race and kinship shape and naturalize our conceptions of personhood.
 He was Lead PI of the UC Davis Summer Program for Literary Analysis and Success in the Humanities (UCD SPLASH), a UC-HBCU partnership with Hampton University, from 2015-2018.
 He is also Co-Director of the Mellon Initiative on Racial Capitalism (2017-2020).

-Stéphane Robolin, BA, Tulane University; MA, PhD Duke University.
-Associate Professor of Literatures in English, Rutgers University.
+Evie Shockley, BA, Northwestern University; JD, University of Michigan; MA, PhD, Duke University.
+Zora Neale Hurston Distinguished Professor of English, Rutgers University.